-Donath moved that the minutes of the meeting of the LWVEF Board of Trustees of July 29, 2012 be approved.
+Donath moved that the minutes of the meeting of the LWVEF Board of Trustees dated October 27, 2012 be approved.
 Seconded.
-Passed
+Passed.

-Donath moved that the financial report of LWVEF dated September 30, 2012 be accepted and placed on file.
+Donath moved that the financial report of the LWVEF dated December 31, 2012 be accepted and placed on file.
 Seconded.
 Passed.

 Education Fund Committee Report

 Tate provided a brief review of projects underway and those nearing completion for fiscal year

 She mentioned the successes of the Power the Vote initiative.
 For the first time, the League had a two year unified and cohesive message at the national, state and local level.
 It had four main thrusts: 1) voter protection, 2) voter registration, 3) voter education and, 4) voter mobilization.

 Arguedas provided an update on the BMENA initiative.
 The project concludes on March 31.
 Overall the project has been profitable financially –as well as programmatically - for LWVUS, contributing a significant amount to overhead, salary and benefits cost.
 It also provided significant international visibility for LWVUS.